htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Connection to the Final Prototype

-The results from this experiment will help us enhance WatchMate before implementation.
-User feedback will be used to optimize the chatbot interaction, streamline the recommendation workflow, strengthen the user interface, and ensure the final prototype provides an effective and personalized movie recommendation experience.
+The experiment results will help improve WatchMate before implementation.
+User feedback will be used to refine chatbot interactions, enhance the recommendation workflow, improve the user interface, and ensure the final prototype delivers an effective and personalized movie recommendation experience.

 ---